Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 {: #Fig-archi title='Architecture'}

 {{Fig-archi}} represents the architecture for compression/decompression, it is based on {{RFC8376}} terminology.
 The Device is sending applications flows using IPv6 or IPv6/UDP protocols.
-These flows are compressed by an Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce headers size.
+These flow might be fragemented (SCHC F/R), and compressed by an Static Context Header Compression Compressor/Decompressor (SCHC C/D) to reduce headers size.
 Resulting information is sent on a layer two (L2) frame to a LPWAN Radio Network (RG) which forwards the frame to a Network Gateway (NGW).
-The NGW sends the data to a SCHC C/D for decompression which shares the same rules with the Dev.
-The SCHC C/D can be located on the Network Gateway (NGW) or in another place as long as a tunnel is established between the NGW and the SCHC C/D. The SCHC C/D in both sides must share the same set of Rules.
+The NGW sends the data to a SCHC F/R for defragmentation, if required, then C/D for decompression which shares the same rules with the device.
+The SCHC F/R and C/D can be located on the Network Gateway (NGW) or in another place as long as a tunnel is established between the NGW and the SCHC F/R, then SCHC F/R and SCHC C/D. The SCHC C/D in both sides must share the same set of Rules.
 After decompression, the packet can be sent on the Internet to one or several LPWAN Application Servers (App).

-The SCHC C/D process is bidirectional, so the same principles can be applied in the other direction.
+The SCHC F/R and SCHC C/D process is bidirectional, so the same principles can be applied in the other direction.

 In a LoRaWAN network, the RG is called a Gateway, the NGW is Network Server, and the SCHC C/D is an Application Server.
 It can be provided by the Network